 The difference in value between irrigated and rain-fed cropland is also significant.
 In Thayer County, the highest irrigated lands assessed value for 2017 is \$7,200 while the highest rain-fed cropland assessed value is \$4,550.
 In terms of real value for those tracts, and based on the State's 72% actual/assessed allowable valuation, the anticipated cash price difference between the highest irrigated cropland verses rain-fed cropland values would be \$3,680 difference.
-The value when considering the irrigated lands of all seven counties in the LBNRD would be significant.
+The value of irrigation, when considering only irrigated land values in the seven counties in the LBNRD, would be significant.
 These values play an important role in not only land sales but also the impact on local property taxes which support schools and other local governments.